MicrosoftDocs/sdk-api/sdk-api-src/content/appmgmt/nf-appmgmt-installapplication.md

 Remove applications using software installation settings (.zap files) by calling the uninstall function or a command  specific for the installation application.

-For information about using installation applications other than  the <a href="https://msdn.microsoft.com/en-us/library/Cc185688(v=VS.85).aspx">Windows Installer</a> see article 231747, "<a href="Http://go.microsoft.com/fwlink/p/?linkid=83984">How to Publish non-MSI Programs with .zap Files</a>," in the Microsoft Knowledge Base.
+For information about using installation applications other than  the <a href="https://msdn.microsoft.com/en-us/library/Cc185688(v=VS.85).aspx">Windows Installer</a> see article 231747, "How to Publish non-MSI Programs with .zap Files," in the Microsoft Knowledge Base.